MiketheChap/worldwidestew/content/events/2025-03-20-ai-for-the-rest-of-us-a-hands-on-workshop.md

 The beauty of learning in a group setting is witnessing how others approach the same tools in completely different ways.
 One person might use AI to design a garden, while another explores family recipes, and someone else crafts a children's story.
 Whatever sparks your curiosity - creative writing, learning new subjects, exploring ideas, or yes, even work projects - you'll gain approaches that transform how you interact with AI.
 I'm capping this workshop at 20 people to ensure our collaborative environment thrives.
 A few spots have been claimed, with room for more curious minds!
-📅 Starting March 29 at 10:00 a.m.
-CT via Zoom 👉 More information [here](https://drive.google.com/file/d/1i-3pxdfAy_3vTgBbldmEo-GXvK2rP7Z3/view?usp=sharing)
+📅 July and August dates will be announced here soon.
+They are held via Zoom 👉 More information [here](https://drive.google.com/file/d/1i-3pxdfAy_3vTgBbldmEo-GXvK2rP7Z3/view?usp=sharing)

 hashtag#AIWorkshop hashtag#PracticalAI hashtag#ProfessionalDevelopment hashtag#LearningTogether